BBC Logo

 BBC Logo 1971

 For over 20 years, the company has not paid much attention to rebranding.
 It wasn’t until 1971 that the logo would be slightly modified.
 The black blocks where the acronym is placed would acquire rounded edges.
-The distance between them is somewhat increased.
-The late eighties – early nineties – were when every company’s image greatly impacted its popularity and consumer interest growth.
-This required the creation of programs under its brand, which allowed viewers to be sure they were watching a program produced by the BBC, not a fake one.
-Despite a new logo in 1988, this version would remain in use until 1992.
+The distance between them has increased somewhat.
+The late 1980s and early 1990s were a period when a company’s image significantly influenced its popularity and consumer interest.
+This required creating programs under its brand, allowing viewers to be sure they were watching a BBC-produced program, not a fake one.
+Despite introducing a new logo in 1988, this version remained in use until 1992.

 1988 – 1998